alnorth/insight-ad-rotator/README.md

 ## License

-All files in this repository are provided under a BSD license as described in LICENSE.txt.
+All files in this repository are provided under the Modified BSD License as described in LICENSE.txt.